manuGil/r-refactoring/REFACTORING.md

 ### 4. Composing Methods

 - Make each extracted method (or function) tell its own story.
 This requires to understand the context of the code within a program and how its expected to be read and interpreted by other developers.
-Software is written using programming languages, and code is no more than text, scripts and methods can consired as large and small chapters of a book which tell stories of what a program does.
+Software is written using programming languages, and code is no more than text, scripts and methods can be consired as large or small chapters of a book which tell stories of what a program does.
 Ideally, each method tells a single, well structured and easy-to-understand story.
 If that's not the case, the code is poorly written, and should be refactored.
 - Rename things (functions, classes, variables), so that their behaviour is clear in the code.